-Fact: LAPP pensions are paid based on a formula that takes into account a member’s highest average salary and the number of years of pensionable service in the Plan.
-All contributions are pooled into a large investment fund that earns income used to pay out retirement benefits.
+Fact: Your LAPP pension is paid based on a formula that takes into account your highest average salary and your number of years of pensionable service in the Plan.
+All contributions are pooled into a large investment fund that earns income used to pay out your lifetime retirement benefits.

-Myth: Alberta taxpayers’ defined benefit pension plans benefit only public sector workers and are a drain on others.
+Myth: DB plans benefit only public sector workers and are a drain on others.

-Fact: Large DB plans like LAPP help fuel the economy of Canada through billions of dollars in investment activity on an annual basis, which supports business, creates jobs and provides retirement incomes to seniors so they do not have to live off government programs.
+Fact: Large Defined Benefit plans like LAPP help fuel Alberta's economy through billions of dollars in investment activity on an annual basis, directly supporting local businesses, creating jobs, and providing retirement incomes to seniors so they don't have to live off government programs.
 See our Advocacy page for some of the independent research you can use to verify this.

 Myth: When LAPP contribution rates go down, it will affect my future pension benefit.

-Fact: No. The rate reduction means it will cost members and employers less for the same level of pension benefit because a LAPP pension is based on a set DB formula that's always been used to calculate members’ lifetime pensions.
+Fact: This is not true.
+The rate reduction means it will cost your and your employer less for the same level of pension benefit because a LAPP pension is based on a set DB formula that's always been used to calculate your lifetime pension.

-The LAPP Board conducts an actuarial valuation each year to monitor the financial condition of the Plan and whether the contribution rates are higher or lower than what is needed to ensure the long-term funding of the Plan, recommending adjustments to the contribution rates, if necessary.
+The LAPP Board conducts an actuarial valuation each year to monitor the financial condition of the Plan and whether the contribution rates are higher or lower than what is needed to ensure the long-term funding of the Plan, recommending adjustments to the contribution rates when necessary.

-Myth: If I leave my employer, I will lose my LAPP pension.
+Myth: If I leave my employer, I'll lose my LAPP pension.

-Fact: No. If you are vested and leave your employer, you will have the option to leave the pension benefit you have earned with LAPP in the Plan.
-At age 55, you are eligible to receive a LAPP pension for the rest of your life.
+Fact: Not true.
+If you're vested and leave your employer, you'll have the option to keep the pension benefit you've earned in the Plan.
+At age 55, you're then eligible to receive a LAPP pension for the rest of your life.

-If you later take a job with one of the 435 LAPP employers who participate in the Plan, you will be able to add new pensionable service to what you have earned and increase the lifetime pension you will receive.
+If you later take a job with one of the 437 LAPP employers who participate in the Plan, you'll be able to add new pensionable service to what you've already earned and increase your lifetime pension.

 Myth: My pension will be lost if I die before retirement.

 Fact: LAPP has very specific rules around what happens to your pension in this circumstance.
-If you are vested and pass away before retirement, and if you have a spouse or partner, they will have the choice of immediately starting a monthly LAPP pension for life or receiving a one-time payment based on the commuted value of the pension.
-If you do not have a spouse or partner, or your spouse or partner has signed a waiver, your chosen beneficiaries will be entitled to receive the one-time payment of the commuted value of the pension.
+If you're vested and pass away before retirement, and if you have a spouse or partner, they will have the choice of immediately starting a monthly LAPP pension for life or receiving a one-time lump-sum payment based on the commuted value of the pension.
+If you don't have a spouse or partner, or your spouse or partner has signed a waiver, your chosen beneficiaries will be entitled to receive the one-time payment of the commuted value of the pension.

-Watch our LAPP members confront common myths about the Plan and inform others about the facts.
+Watch our LAPP members confront common myths about the Plan and inform others of the facts.